-In this article, we’re taking a deep dive into one of the best subscription management platforms available right now: Recurly.
+In this article, we’re taking a deep dive into Recurly, one of the best subscription management platforms available right now.
 But does it really live up to the hype, or are you better off using something else?

-Boasting a total of 55 million subscribers and $12bn in annual payments, Recurly has quickly established itself as a game-changing subscription management platform.
+Boasting a total of 67 million subscribers and over $12bn in annual payments, Recurly has quickly established itself as a game-changing subscription management platform.
+In 2025, the platform was named "Best Subscription Management Platform" by SubSummit and expanded its capabilities through strategic acquisitions.

 recurly customers